jfisher009/MacDaddysHackers/scripts/AD scripts/README.md

 - Stop and disable printspooler.
 This is in the services screen.

 - Enable BitLocker.
-This is in "Server Manager" > "Manage" > "Add roles and features".
+This is in "Server Manager" > "Manage" > "Add roles and features" > "Features".

 - Add logon banner (read below before starting this) The below text is what you should use.
 You can copy and paste this, just make sure to FIX DATE & TEAM NUMBER.